Meeting Modern Consumer Expectations Head On

 39% of organizations say they’re just trying to see a quick return on their digital transformation investments.
 Only 61% of organizations approach these new initiatives with a mindset of long-term value.

 Business transformation, particularly digital transformation, isn’t a one-off initiative to be tackled on a whim.
 Everything involved in growing or disrupting an industry is intertwined and depends on how well you understand your buyer’s and employee’s needs across their journey — this is much like what we did at iBahn with the Sexy Six.
 At that time, though, it was only my team and I gathering a limited amount of data needed to understand the buyer’s journey better.
-Companies today are fortunate to have more at their disposal, and yet they often still look through a narrow lens.
+Companies today are fortunate to have more at their disposal, such as free Product-Market Fit surveys or tools that make it crazy easy to get inside the mind of consumers.
+Yet they often still look through a narrow lens.

 Organizations often diminish the big picture story available to them by only looking at what’s happening at each touchpoint, but analyzing behaviors at various touchpoints does not tell the full story.
 The data available for deep analytics at these individual junctures leaves much to be desired due to the lack of a holistic view, inadequate collection mechanisms, disparate repositories, or limited skillsets for mining and modeling.
 To gain an end-to-end view requires customer interconnected journey analytics across multiple interactions with a brand.
 Without this breadth (and depth) of insight, it’s substantially harder to compete by meeting the modern consumer exactly where they want to be met — in a perpetual, agile fashion and in real-time.